syncfusion-content/blazor-docs/blazor/chat-ui/chat-ui.md

 ### Adding user

 You can use the `User` property to configure the display name for the user in the chat.
 By default, the user name value is set to `Default`.

 ### Adding avatar url

 You can use the `AvatarUrl` property to define the image URL’s for the user avatar.
 If no URL is provided, fallback initials of the first and last name from the user’s name will be used.

 ### Adding avatar background color

 You can use the `AvatarBgColor` property to set a specific background color for user avatars using hexadecimal values.
 If no color is set, a custom background color is set based on specified theme.

-### Adding cssclass
+### Adding cssClass

 You can use the `CssClass` property to customize the appearance of the chat user.

+## Messages collection

+You can use the `Messages` property to initialize the control with the configured message data from multiple users.
+It is a collection of messages, each represented by a `ChatMessage`.

+The message collection stores all the messages being sent.

+## Enable load on demand

+You can use the `LoadOnDemand` property to load messages dynamically when the scroll reaches the top of the message list improving performance and reducing load times, particularly in long conversations.
+This ensures a smooth user experience by only fetching messages as needed rather than loading the entire conversation at once.

+## Display time break

+You can use the `ShowTimeBreak` property to display date-wise separations between all the messages which enhances the readability and message organizing.
+The default value is `false`, indicating time breaks are disabled unless it is enabled.

+## Display timestamp

+You can use the `ShowTimestamp` property to enable or disable timestamps for all messages which displays the exact date and time when they were sent.
+By default, the value is `true`.

+## Adding timestamp format

+You can use the `TimestampFormat` property to display a specific format for the timestamp.
+The default value is `dd/MM/yyyy hh:mm a`, but this can be customized to meet different localization and display needs.

+## Display typing indicators

+You can use the `TypingUsers` property  to display the current user’s who are typing to indicate the active participants typing response within the chat conversations.

+It is the instance of the `UserModel` collection, where you can update the user’s dynamically to display the current typing user.

+## Adding suggestions

+You can use the `Suggestions` property, to add the suggestions in both initial and on-demand which help users to quick-reply options above the input field.

+## Setting autoScrolltoBottom

+You can use the `AutoScrollToBottom` property to automatically scroll the chats when a new message is received in a real-time conversation.
+By default, this value is set to false, requiring manual scrolling unless activated.
+The FAB button will be displayed, to quick access to the bottom of the view.

+By default, it scrolls to bottom for each message being sent in the chat, in order to prevent the scroll for end user messages you can use the `AutoScrollToBottom` property.

+## Show or hide header

+You can use `ShowHeader` property to enable or disable the chat header.
+It contains the following options `HeaderText` and `HeaderIconCss`.

+### Adding header text

+You can use the `HeaderText` property to display the text that appears in the header, which indicates the current username or the group name, providing the context for the conversation.

+### Adding header iconCss

+You can use the `HeaderIconCss` property to customize the styling of the header icon.

+## Show or hide footer

+You can use `ShowFooter` property to enable or disable the chat footer.